hilton/hilton.github.com/presentations/naming-guidelines.md

 1. Which naming guidelines apply universally to all kinds of code?
 1. Which naming guidelines have the most positive impact on code readability and maintainability?
-1. Can naming guidelines be usefully reduced to a short checklist for use in code review?
+1. Can we usefully reduce naming guidelines to a short checklist for use in code review?
+1. Can mining large collections generate ‘crowd-sourced’ standard vocabularies for specific domains?
 1. How should software developers _write_ naming guidelines?
 1. How should software developers _use_ naming guidelines?
 1. Is it possible to measure identifier name quality or naming guideline effectiveness?
 1. What can we learn from a cost-benefit analysis of naming guidelines?
 1. How do naming and naming guidelines relate to software documentation?
+1. Does better naming reduce the need for code comments?
+1. Do pair programming and mob programming significantly improve naming quality?
+1. How can an English dictionary and thesaurus help programmers choose effective names?
+1. Which techniques have a positive effect on improving programmers’ naming skills?
+1. Which tools to support naming have programmers not yet tested in an industrial setting?
+1. How does the programmer’s native language affect their approach to choosing English identifier names?

 Needless to say, we hope that software engineering researchers address these questions in the future.